 Project Amigo Canada Society helps lift youth out of poverty through education.
-We focus on supporting youth of lower income families in Suchitlan, Colima, Mexico.
+We focus on supporting the youth of lower-income families in Suchitlan, Colima, Mexico.

 Without support, these youth would have difficulty achieving even a basic, education.

-We ensure they have access to a continuous education from elementary to tech schoolor university levels and the ability to achieve their highest potential.
+We ensure they have access to a continuous education from elementary to technical school or university levels and the ability to achieve their highest potential.

 Project Amigo Canada Society was first registered as a Canadian Society through the Alberta Societies Act on September 17th, 2009.